chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/generic-host.md

 # IHostApplicationLifetime
 Inject this service into any class to handle post-startup and graceful shutdown tasks.

-Properties:
+These three properties are cancellation tokens used to register app start and app stop event handler methods:
 - `ApplicationStarted`, `ApplicationStopping`, `ApplicationStopped`
-- These properties are triggered on events.

-Methods:
-- `StopApplication()`

 ## Example
 ```cs